 For the tea itself, she sourced from Sloane Fine Tea Merchants, a Toronto company supplying five-star hotels around the world, for a flight of three teas, the third served both hot and cold: Blood Orange Oolong, semi-balled with hibiscus, citrus peel and blood orange flavours; Heavenly Cream black tea with bergamot and vanilla; and Rouge Provence, a rooibos (South African “red bush”) tea with floral and fruit accents.

-Back in Revival’s kitchen, Sous Chef and Pastry Chef Loreena Miller was challenged to provide food that would span tradition and creativity: three kinds of sandwiches, with house-cured gravlax and bacon; scones baked with Sloane tea, and flourless chocolate cake balls on the middle tier; topped by chocolate truffles and black currant and mixed citrus paté de fruit jellies.
+Back in Revival’s kitchen, Chef Loreena Miller was challenged to provide food that would span tradition and creativity: three kinds of sandwiches, with house-cured gravlax and bacon; scones baked with Sloane tea, and flourless chocolate cake balls on the middle tier; topped by chocolate truffles and black currant and mixed citrus paté de fruit jellies.
 Revival’s Candice Wigan created three tea-infused cocktails.
 The sugared dehydrated rose petals were an extra touch.